Diagnosis

 - Write down any symptoms you or your child has experienced.
 Include any that may seem unrelated to the reason you scheduled the appointment.

-- Ask a family member to come with you to the doctor.
+- Ask a family member to come with you to the appointment.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who goes with you may remember something you missed or forgot.

 Some basic questions to ask include: